nwops/puppet-retrospec/README.md

 Once one of the options is set, retrospec will copy over all the templates from the gem location to the default or specified override templates path.
-If you have already created the a erb file in the templates location, then puppet-retrospec will not overwrite the file.
+If you have already created the erb file in the templates location, then puppet-retrospec will not overwrite the file.
 You can set multiple template paths if you use them for different projects so just be sure the set the correct template option when running retrospec.